deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Verdict?”

 “Exactly as the probe said.
-We’re sitting on a wealth of metal ores, especially Bauxite, the seafloor to the north is a perfect candidate for oil and gas and there are strong indications of an anthracite seam two hundred klicks inland.
+We’re sitting on a wealth of metal ores, especially bauxite, the seafloor to the north is a perfect candidate for oil and gas and there are strong indications of an anthracite seam two hundred klicks inland.
 Radon’s a little high at a bit more than two picocuries per liter, but that’s within acceptable bounds.”

 “Meaning this site has everything a colony might need for an industrial base and exports.”
 Katja nodded.